larruda/dorg-to-jira/README.md

 ```

 After that and considering no errors have been thrown, go ahead and build the PHAR archive.
-If you are curious about what this do underneath or need to debug step-by-step, read the project's [composer.json](composer.json).
+If you are curious about what this executes underneath or need to debug step-by-step, read the project's [composer.json](composer.json).

 ```sh
 composer run-script build-phar
 ```

-You should have a *dorg-to-jira.phar* inside a *bin/* directory in the project root.
+You should have a **dorg-to-jira.phar** inside a *bin/* directory in the project root.
+If you want it globally available in your system follow the [Installation](Installation) instructions.

 ## Release History